byu-oit/kotlin-uapi/docs/styles.md

 ```

 * If `canUserCreate` returns false, an HTTP 403 will be returned.
 * If any failed assertions are recorded in `validateCreateInput`, an HTTP 400 will be returned.
-See TODO for information about validation.
+See [Validation](./validating-inputs.md) for information about validation.

 ### Updatable